b-harvest/rescue-fatfinger/README.md

 - there was no easy-to-understand fees/gas/gas-price documentation on gaiacli.
 - There was no easy & secure way to generate and broadcast a transaction by client-apps in early cosmoshub-1
-- Those 5 transactions are the only transactions with above 1,000ATOM fees in cosmoshub-1
-- We respectfully ask generosity of validators to donate 50% of mistakenly payed fees to the generator.
+- Those 5 transactions are the only transactions with above 1,000ATOM fees in cosmoshub-1 **- We respectfully ask generosity of validators to donate 50% of mistakenly payed fees to the generator.**
 <br />